A to Z: Spondylolisthesis

 Keep in Mind

 Most people with spondylolisthesis get better by resting and doing exercises designed to stretch and strengthen the back.
-Only in rare cases is surgery required to correct the condition.
+Only in rare cases is surgery needed to correct the condition.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.